michaelpj/termsandtruthconditions/_posts/2024-09-03-lsp-good-bad-ugly.md

 ## Impoverished interaction model

-If you want to go outside what the LSP has built in, then you pretty much have to do it by offering code actions, or something similar.
+If you want to go outside what the LSP has built in, then you pretty much have to do it by offering code actions.[^custom-methods]
 But the interaction model for code actions is very basic: the user triggers them, and then they do something.
 In particular, you can't really do the kind of multi-step operations that we're used to from fancy IDEs in the past, or even something as basic as telling the user what you're going to do and asking them to confirm before doing it.

 Even the built-in refactorings have pretty simplistic interaction models, as [Alex points out](https://matklad.github.io/2023/10/12/lsp-could-have-been-better.html#Simplistic-Refactorings).

+[^custom-methods]: Or you can implement custom methods, but then you're back to the bad old days of needing special code in every client to support your extension.
+No, no, no!

 ## JSON-RPC